jtoor2005/Full-Data-Analysis-Pipeline-Personality-Food-Preference-Survey/README.md

-# Exploring the Impact of Personality on Food Preferences
+# 📊 Full Data Analysis Pipeline: Personality & Food Preference Survey

-This project investigates the correlation between personality traits (introvert, extrovert, ambivert) and preferences for various food flavours (sweet, spicy, sour, umami, salty, bitter).
+This project explores whether personality traits (introvert, extrovert, ambivert) are associated with food flavour preferences (sweet, salty, spicy, sour, umami, bitter).
+More importantly, it demonstrates a **complete data analysis pipeline** — from survey creation and ethical data collection to cleaning, analysis, and final interpretation.

+## 🧪 Project Goal

+Investigate correlations between personality type and flavour preferences using an 11-question custom-designed survey.
+The research question:
+> *Are different personality traits statistically associated with stronger preferences for certain food flavours?*

+## 🧠 What This Project Demonstrates

+This project was created for DATA 201 at the University of Calgary and walks through the **entire data analysis pipeline**:

+1. **Problem Definition & Hypothesis**
+2. **Survey Design & Ethics Approval**
+3. **Data Collection (n = 53 participants via Qualtrics)**
+4. **Data Cleaning & Wrangling (Excel/Google Sheets)**
+5. **Analysis Question Formulation**
+6. **Visual Data Exploration & Statistical Reasoning**
+7. **Findings, Report Writing, and Presentation**

 ## 👥 Team
 - Alice Thwaites